Gaurav-Salian/Gaurav-Salian/README.md

 - 👋 Hi, I’m @Gaurav-Salian
-- 👀 I’m interested in Software Development
+- 👀 I’m a Web Developer
-- 🌱 I’m currently learning and know languages such as python,SQL,C/C++,HTML/CSS
+- 🌱 Learning new things everyday.
-- 💞️ I’m looking for a job/internship i just need experience
+- 💞️ Have a project in mind?
+CONTACT ME!
-- 📫 you can reach me at gauravsalian11@gmail.com
+- 📫 you can reach me at gauravatwork11@gmail.com

 <!---
 Gaurav-Salian/Gaurav-Salian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.